kaito2001/cross-port/backend/README.md

    - Create a new NFT by sending a request to the API along with information about the NFT such as name, description, image, and other relevant details.
    - This request triggers the process of minting a unique NFT on the Ethereum blockchain and stores information about the NFT in the database.

-2. View List of Created NFTs
+2. View the List of Created NFTs
    - Returns a list of previously created NFTs, including information about each NFT such as name, description, and image.

 3. View NFT Details